mayankpahadia1993/ContigValidator/README.md

 test/reads.fa	22.136	100.00%	100.0%	1.27982540829%

 ###*.commonKmers12
 These files are generated for all the input files.
 In this file, there is one row for one kmer from the input file.
 Every row contains two columns.
-The first column is the kmer and the second column is a binary number in which '1' represents the kmer is present in the reference file and '0' represents it is not.
+The first column is the kmer and the second column is a binary number.
+'1' represents the kmer is present in the reference file and '0' represents it is not.
 It is tab separated.

 ###*.commonKmers21
 These files are generated for all the input files.
 In this file, there is one row for one kmer from the reference file.
 Every row contains two columns.
-The first column is the kmer and the second column is a binary number in which '1' represents the kmer is present in the input file and '0' represents it is not.
+The first column is the kmer and the second column is a binary number.
+'1' represents the kmer is present in the input file and '0' represents it is not.
 It is tab separated.

 ###suffixTreeOutput File
 This file stores the suffix tree of the reference which was created.
-This file is generated only if suffixskip option is at 0 i.e. '-suffixskip 0' option is set.
+This file is generated only if suffixskip option is at 0 i.e. `-suffixskip 0` option is set.

 ###Bam File
 This file is generated for all the inputs.
 It stores the alignments done by bwa.
 It is generated only if bwa step is not skipped.

 ###.alignments
 This file is generated for all the inputs.
 In the file, there is one row for one contig/read.
 Each row has two columns.
 First column is the contig/read id.
 The second column is a binary number.
 '1' represents that the contig is present exactly in the reference.
 '0' represents that it is not.
+It is tab separated.

 #Acknowledgement